 So far, 2020 has doled out its fair share of punches.
 Fortunately, business owners across the country are fighting back and going above and beyond to keep their operations afloat.
 They have adjusted and adapted to the current environment quicker than many expected.
-While many employees are still working from home, and many are not willing to travel, networking with prospects and peers face-to-face has become a difficulty.
+While many employees are still working from home, and many are unwilling to travel, networking with prospects and peers face-to-face has become difficult.
 To overcome this obstacle, virtual networking opportunities have exploded over the past few months.

 The thought of networking with strangers online might seem overwhelming.
-Whether you are a conference attendee or an exhibiting vendor, here are some tips on how to virtual network successfully.
+Whether you are a conference attendee or an exhibiting vendor, here are some tips on successfully connecting to the virtual network.
 As long as you are prepared and know what to expect, you can easily succeed in this new environment.

-Similar to a fact to face networking event, having a plan of attack ahead of the virtual event is essential.
+Like a face-to-face networking event, having a plan of attack ahead of the virtual event is essential.
 Prepare a list of key people you want to engage with and topics you wish to discuss.
-Most conferences have attendance lists available before the event commencing, make sure to request it and highlight individuals you think will add value to your business, or you’d like to add as a customer.
+Most conferences have attendance lists available before the event commencing, make sure to request it and highlight individuals you think will add value to your business or you’d like to add as a customer.